 The reactivity is based on the residual OR and OH groups in the composite, which can be controlled by catalyst (H+) concentration during synthesis and monitored by IR spectroscopy.
-The adhesive can be used as a hot melt for glass container sealing or, after addition of an photoinitiator, as a seal to glass, where the UV curing process occurs by radiation through the glass.
-The seal shows a unique moisture resistance [39] compared with organic polymers based hot melts.
+The adhesive can be used as a hot melt for glass container sealing or, after addition of an photo-initiator, as a seal to glass, where the UV curing process occurs by radiation through the glass.
+The seal shows a unique moisture resistance compared with organic polymers based hot melts.

-Protective coatings
+Protective coatings.
 Based on these findings, a protective coating system for medieval stained glasses has been developed.
-This system is desribed in [14].
+This system is desribed by Tünker et al. 14).
 It adheres to glasses and corroded glasses and, in order to stop $\rm H_2O$ diffusion, a mechanical barrier system is included into the coating (mica or glass flakes, figure 18).